Your Dev Team Needs Coaching Skills

 Body Shopping Developers are teammates backed by mentorship and community.

-Communication Strong communicators, trained, aligned to your time zone.
+Communication Strong communicators, trained and aligned to your time zone.

 Integration Full participation in your agile processes and culture.

-Engagement We care about your roadmap and product outcomes.
+Engagement We care about your roadmap and real product outcomes.

 Final Thoughts: Let’s Build Something That Works